schleising/website3/README.md

 Replacing `domain.com` with your domain name, this will request a certificate from [Let's Encrypt](https://letsencrypt.org/)

+To detach from the container use the `CTRL-p CTRL-q` sequence

-> :warning: There is a limit of 50 certificates per week from Let's Encrypt, so make sure the nginx image is fairly stable by the time you do this
+> :warning: There is a [limit](https://letsencrypt.org/docs/duplicate-certificate-limit/) of 5 duplicate orders per week from Let's Encrypt, so make sure the nginx image is fairly stable by the time you do this